 i) MOSAI (Mombusho Scholars Association of India)

-Mosai is located at Barakhamba Road, New Delhi – Affiliated to the Japanese embassy in India, The Japan Foundation and other Indo-Japan related organisations.
-MOSAI has only 1 branch in India.
+Mosai is located at Barakhamba Road, New Delhi – Affiliated to the Japanese embassy in India, The Japan Foundation, and other Indo-Japan related organizations.
+MOSAI has only one branch in India.

-Mosai offers a various part-time course and is one of the most prominent Japanese institutes in Delhi.
+Mosai offers various part-time courses and is one of the most prominent Japanese institutes in Delhi.
 Mosai covers the entire Japanese equivalent to JLPT N-2/N-1 of the Japanese Proficiency Test in 36 months.

 ii) Japan Foundation

-The Japan Foundation was established in 1972 as a special legal entity supervised by the Ministry of Foreign Affairs to promote Japanese language, arts, intellectual and cultural exchange all over the world.
-Thanks to rising career scope in Japanese Language, the JP foundation located at Lajpat Nagar-4, New Delhi has a robust offering of varied Japanese language courses in Delhi according to JLPT Exam in India.
+The Japan Foundation was established in 1972 as a unique legal entity supervised by the Ministry of Foreign Affairs to promote the Japanese language, arts, intellectual, and cultural exchange all over the world.
+Thanks to rising career scope in Japanese, the JP foundation located at Lajpat Nagar-4, New Delhi, has a robust offering of varied Japanese courses in Delhi, according to JLPT Exam in India.

-One of the best centre to access a rich library and excellent atmosphere for self-studying.
-The institute also conducts and support Teacher’s training programme.
-New Delhi is the only centre in India.
+One of the best centers to access a rich library and an excellent atmosphere for self-studying.
+The institute also conducts and support Teacher’s training program.
+New Delhi is the only branch in India.

 Russian Centre for Science and Culture, New Delhi is a non-profit organization affiliated to the Russian Embassy.
-Its main aim is to promote Russian language and cultures of Russia.
-They also foster admission of Indian students to Russian higher educational institutions, organize various events and spread Information about Russia.
+Its main aim is to promote the Russian language and cultures of Russia.
+They also foster admission of Indian students to Russian higher educational institutions, organize various events, and spread information about Russia.

-They offer various part-time Russian language course in Delhi branch.
-It is probably the best place to pursue Russian language in India, if you have limited time and looking for some short-term courses.
-Other than Russian Centre for Science and Culture in New Delhi, They have 4 more centres in Mumbai, Kolkata, Chennai, and Trivandrum.
+They offer various part-time Russian classes in Delhi.
+It is probably the best place to pursue the Russian language in India if you have limited time and looking for some short-term courses.
+Other than the Russian Centre for Science and Culture in New Delhi, They have four more centers in Mumbai, Kolkata, Chennai, and Trivandrum.

 Korean Culture Centre, Lajpat Nagar – 4, Delhi is the first Korean Culture Centre to be opened in South Asia.
-The King Sejong Institute was started by the South Korean Government in 2007 to promote Korean Cuisine, Fashion, Pop, Film, Culture and language all over the world.
-The KCC offers various part-time Korean language course in Delhi.
+The King Sejong Institute was started by the South Korean Government in 2007 to promote Korean Cuisine, Fashion, Pop, Film, Culture, and language all over the world.
+The KCC offers various part-time Korean courses in Delhi.

 Confucius Institutes have been playing the role of overseas Chinese cultural ambassadors since it was first established in 2004.
 The Hanban or Confucius Institute is affiliated with the Chinese Ministry of Education.
 A total of 516 Confucius Institutes and 1,076 Confucius Classrooms have been established in 142 countries and regions, receiving more than 9 million students.

-Other than language, they also conduct sessions in calligraphy, kung fu and Beijing Opera, among others.
-The Confucius Institute is also in charge of supervising the HSK, the official Chinese Language proficiency exam.
-Thanks to growing career options in Chinese and popularity of Mandarin language in India, now they have three authorized Confucius centres in India located at Kolkata, Mumbai University and Vellore Institute of Technology.
+Other than language, they also conduct sessions in calligraphy, kung fu, and Beijing Opera, among others.
+The Confucius Institute is also in charge of supervising the HSK, the official Chinese proficiency exam.
+Thanks to growing career options in Chinese and the popularity of Mandarin language in India, now they have three authorized Confucius centers in India located at Kolkata, Mumbai University, and Vellore Institute of Technology.

-10. Persian language classes at the Iranian embassy, New Delhi
+10. Persian at Iran Culture House, New Delhi

-The Iran Culture House located at 18, Tilak Marg, New Delhi runs the Persian classes in Delhi for the beginners as well as for the advanced level with modern language learning techniques and Iranian teachers.
-The centre promotes Persian language in India through cultural, heritage, history linkage and academic relations and plays an important role to strengthen the relation between India and Iran.
-Iran Culture house don’t have any other branch in India.
+The Iran Culture House, located at 18, Tilak Marg, New Delhi, runs the Persian courses in Delhi.
+It runs beginners as well as for the advanced level with modern language learning techniques and Iranian teachers.
+The center promotes the Persian language in India through cultural, heritage, history linkage, and academic relations and plays a vital role n strengthening the relationship between India and Iran.
+Iran Culture house doesn’t have any other branch in India.

-Bahasa Indonesia course in the Embassy of the Republic of Indonesia Offers Free Bahasa Indonesia Class for Non-Native Speakers in Delhi.
-They conduct short term (3 months) basic and 3-month Intermediate Program in Bahasa Indonesia.
-They don’t have any other centre in India.
-If anyone interested in studying Bahasa Indonesia language course in Delhi, then After JNU, Indonesian embassy is the second option.
+Bahasa Indonesia language courses in the Embassy of the Republic of Indonesia Offers Free Bahasa Indonesia Class for Non-Native Speakers in Delhi.
+They conduct short term (3 months) elementary and 3-month Intermediate Program in Bahasa Indonesia.
+They don’t have any other learning institute in India.
+If anyone interested in studying Bahasa Indonesia course in Delhi, then After JNU, the Indonesian embassy is the second option.

-These are the 12 options in Delhi, Mumbai, Kolkata, Pune, Chennai, and other parts of India where one can pursue foreign language courses in an embassy affiliated cultural or educational centre.
+These are the 12 educational centers in Delhi, Mumbai, Kolkata, Pune, Chennai, and other parts of India where you can pursue foreign language courses in the embassy.
 If you need any help, Let me know in the comment section below!